Azure/azure-search-vector-samples/CHANGELIST.md

 2. In your index definition, we have added a new hnswParamater **efSearch**.
 This property allows you to tune the size of the dynamic list containing the nearest neighbors, which is used during search time.
 Increasing this parameter may improve search results, at the expense of slower search.
 Increasing this parameter eventually leads to diminishing returns.
 A default value 800 will be used if this is omitted or null.
 The allowable range will be 100 to 1000.

-3. In your index definition, **vectorSearch.algorithmConfigurations.type** is now **vectorSearch.algorithmConfigurations.kind**.
+3. In your index definition, **vectorSearch.algorithmConfigurations.algorithm** is now **vectorSearch.algorithmConfigurations.kind**.
 See below sample of the required updates:

 ```
 "fields": [